 Next, I have added one line to the song, one which I suggest was originally present but which was deleted through errors in translation and oral transmission.
-So in the third doublet I have added the line in bold caps:
+In the third doublet I have added the line in bold caps:

 Give us this day our daily bread, AS WE SHARE WITH THOSE IN NEED.

-Although this line is missing from either of the four versions of the prayer, there is reason to believe that this line or something similar to it was originally part of the prayer.
-Hebrew prayers generally were written in doublets.
+Although this line is missing from all known versions of the prayer, there is reason to believe that this line or something similar to it was originally part of the prayer.
+First, Hebrew prayers generally were written in doublets.
 Either the same idea is repeated with different wording or there is a paring of linked thoughts.
-There is alliteration but little or no rhyming of the last word of each line.
+There is frequent alliteration in Hebrew poetry, but little or no rhyming.

 The 23rd Psalm is a good example: “The Lord is my shepherd; I shall not want …”.
 Theologians call it Hebrew parallelism.
 It was the way the Hebrews did poetry.

-From a logical point of view, it would have been unlikely for one to thank God for daily bread without saying something about our sharing our bread with others.
+Second, from a logical point of view, it would have been unlikely for one to ask God for daily bread without saying something about our sharing our bread with others.
 On this point James had this to say in James 2:15: